patrickhuber/go-di/README.md

 // register the concrete type as a Namer interface. container.RegisterInstance(NamerType, person)

-// get the implementation for NamerType, instance is an interface{} so it must be cast instance, err := container.Resolve(NamerType) if err != nil{
+// get the implementation for NamerType, instance is an any so it must be cast instance, err := container.Resolve(NamerType) if err != nil{
   log.Fatal(err)